Configuring AM for Authentication

 Configure the Success and Failure URLs for the Realm

-By default, AM redirects users to the console after successful authentication.
+By default, AM redirects users to the UI after successful authentication.
 No failure URL is defined by default.